Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 I also discovered what doesn't work at a higher level within IT companies, the distance they have to their users' needs (because they follow market needs instead).
 I strengthened my language skills in the process.
 Mozilla assigned funds to volunteers to organize or participate in events, when I joined I was one of the few experts of Firefox OS in Italy.
-In short, I traveled all around Italy, visiting new places and meeting people, having the chance to better understand the needs and questions of the users of Mozilla products and of the Open Source ecosystem as a whole in general.
+In short, I travelled all around Italy, visiting new places and meeting people, having the chance to better understand the needs and questions of the users of Mozilla products and of the Open Source ecosystem as a whole in general.
-This traveling allowed me to build a group of friends that started to do the same, hosting demonstrations of Firefox OS, explaining how to develop for it, recruiting new people and finding new ways to engage them.
+This travelling allowed me to build a group of friends that started to do the same, hosting demonstrations of Firefox OS, explaining how to develop for it, recruiting new people and finding new ways to engage them.
 Also we have improved and expanded Firefox OS Italian manual together.

 ![The hard work of months for the Italian version of the Firefox OS development book](images/1/ffos-libro.jpg)

-With the [death of Firefox OS](https://daniele.tech/2015/05/the-firefox-os-1-x2-x-problems/) I got a lot of experience in community building, mentoring, development and so on, and I kept traveling in the country also even if a little less than before.
+With the [death of Firefox OS](https://daniele.tech/2015/05/the-firefox-os-1-x2-x-problems/) I got a lot of experience in community building, mentoring, development and so on, and I kept travelling in the country also even if a little less than before.
 I was giving speeches about other technologies, like addons development, Firefox web tools for developers, how to join the community, privacy and why Mozilla was important.

 These travels created an "aura" around me, I was (and still I am) called many nicknames like Mozilla-Man, Mr. Firefox, Mozilla and so on.
 People aren't creative with nicknames after all...
 At the same time I started improving my English,and in 2015 I joined Mozilla Reps program, participating in activities and discussions online at international level.

-I> Mozilla Reps program is an international program free for everyone meant to empower ones local Mozilla community (not only about Firefox but Mozilla per se or other projects like A-Frame as example).
+I> Mozilla Reps program is an international program free for everyone meant to empower local Mozilla communities (not only about Firefox but Mozilla per se or other projects like A-Frame as example).
-I> It is a program with 280~ people from a lot of countries now (when I joined it was double that number), empowering volunteers to become better community managers, better project managers, join Mozilla discussions as NDA group, get funding for events and swag.
+I> It is a program with ~280 people from a lot of countries now (when I joined it was double that number), empowering volunteers to become better community managers, better project managers, join Mozilla discussions as NDA (Non-Disclosure Agreement) group, get funding for events and swag.

 In the same period I attended my first international event the [FOSDEM 2015](https://daniele.tech/2015/02/fosdem-2015-the-report/), even with my messy English I was able to organize it with the help of 3 Italian friends.
 Participating allowed me to meet new volunteers in person (also from Mozilla) and this helped me to meet new people (or recognize them from the nickname), slowly I understood that the Reps program was a way to help the community to do more and better.